guglielmozappala/guglielmozappala.github.io/_pages/about.md

 ---

-I am a PhD Candidate in Economics at the Paris School of Economics.
+I am a second-year PhD Candidate in Economics at the Paris School of Economics.
 I am also a research fellow at IC Migrations.

 I study the socio-economic impact of climate change, as well as how individuals perceive and form their attitudes towards climate and the role of perceptions in adaptive behavior.